+For many teens, health concerns can seem difficult to address.
+Maybe you feel completely healthy.
+Or maybe you're stressed but unsure when it's time to talk to a doctor about it.
 Even if you feel fine, it’s important to see a nurse practitioner or doctor at least once a year.
-We can find health problems that you can’t see or feel, and we can help you find ways to maximize your good health.
+We can find health problems that you can’t see or feel.
+We can also help you stay healthy, inside and out.

 Depressed or overwhelmed?
 We can help you better handle the pressures of school, home and friends, too.